 At the six institutions in which I have taught, I adapted to and learned from the general institutional strengths of each department:

 -Northern Arizona University / Professional & Technical Writing

 -U.C.
 Santa Barbara /Writing in the Disciplines (Engineering; Education)

 -Humboldt State University / Critical Cultural Studies (Portfolio Assessment)

-This, along with my experience supporting post-doc. and graduate student writing across a U.C. campus (and internationally), has given me a broad view of the various means and justifications by which writing instruction and support can operate within particular institutions.
+This, along with my academic positions supporting post-doc. and graduate student writing, has given me a broad view of the various means and justifications by which writing instruction and support can operate within particular institutions.
 Indeed, the circumstances and purposes for courses that speak to writing are so varied that it would be difficult to write a teaching philosophy that addressed universal beliefs and practices.

 Alongside the philosophy outlined above, I value flexibility and diversities of practice because theory, teaching practice, and the shaping forces from specific institutional settings are in constant recursive relation with one another -at least for persistent and inquisitive teachers.
 To understand writing and be a successful teacher of it, one must engage with all levels -intellectual, individual, social, cultural, and institutional.
 Realizing the complexities of such work, in realistic and attainable ways within the classroom and across the university setting presents challenges that motivate me and my curiosity.
 Despite practice, experience, and successes there is always room for improvement.
 This and the opportunity to talk, learn from, interact, and engage with other faculty and students each day is what makes me feel fortunate to do this kind of work.

 Damian C. Koshnick, Ph.D.